andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 * add arglist indicator to statusline? → StatuslineArglistIndicator()

   search should not add to jumplist - only the beginning
-    many other motions should add to the jumplist
+    many other motions should add to the jumplist. all tricky motions?

   nyaovim fontsize, popup test, minibrowser
   vifm: show last changed in hours vs size!
   Grepper: Test running in Haskell hello44 vs Homedir
            How to quickly change dir the underlying shell?
            How to get the current folder path into an ex-command?

-  Minimal Tab/status line plugin (to test)
-  Buffer manager plugin

   The `Term` command allows running `history` and `node` repl
   * set up callbacks